jthieffry/asaca-notes/Tech Fundamentals.md

 * It can be different customers / different networks and have different broadcast domains.
 * 802.1q is VLAN and from the switch perspective, have two type of ports: Access (no VLAN tagging on the server end but added at the switch level) or trunk (port has VLAN tagging).
 * 802.1ad is nested QinQ VLANs and allow a local LAN VLAN to span to a remote LAN via WAN with another TAG on the frame: the Service TAG which is a TAG provided by the ISP which identifies each different customers.

+## Hashing

+* DATA + Hashing Function = Hash
+* Can't get the original data from Hash
+* Same data = same hash for a given hashing algorithm
+* Different data = different hash unless collision
+* Older hashing alrogithm (i.e MD5) are more likely to create collision than more recent (sha2-256, to be used in prod).

+## Digital Signatures

+* Verify integrity (what) and authenticity (who).
+* Hash of the data is taken, original data remains unaltered (integrity).
+* Digitally sign the hash (using private key).
+Authenticates the hash.
+* Using public key, we can verify that the hash has been created by the correct person.
+* By hashin the original data with the same hashing algorithm, we can compare the hashes and confirm it hasn't been altered.